DonPandon/Hand-in_Project-1_udaSDC_1/README.md

 1) Squeezed any undesired dimensions that could have been leaked up to this point.
 They won't do any benefit to the code nor the functionality of the program.

-The Hough lines obtained are lists full of 2 points in 2-D; so, 4 points per line.
+The Hough lines obtained are lists full of 2 points in 2-D; so, 4 points per line; so,

 2) What comes after is just obtaining the mean line derivate from the larger Hough lines, also averaged.
 It could have been the mean from all the lines, but with smaller lines, the mean line was barely affected.
 The end calculation generates a "mean set of points x1, y1, x2, y2" for both left and right lanes that are drawn using the draw line function, given by Udacity.